=Google Local Search Tips for Small Businesses

 Google dominates 72% of all online searches.
 Bing, the 2nd most-used search engine takes up 12% of searches.
 This is a big gap between 1st and 2nd place.
 This is why it is so important to have a Google My Business listing, as the majority of the world uses Google as their search engine.
-We’ve provided you with all the necessary information you need, from Insights to our Google My Business tips.
+We’ve provided you with all the necessary information you need, from Insights to our Google Business Profile tips.

 We always say a website is never finished and neither are the web tools that go with them.
 Your business is evolving and therefore the web tools need to evolve too.
 Once you have these tools it’s important to keep refreshing them, the term a customer searched on last year, won’t be the same next year.
-Google My Business listing provides you with all the information you need, you just need to action it.
+Google Business Profile listing provides you with all the information you need, you just need to action it.

 If you would like to understand more about Google Business Profile or need some help with setting it up and how to optimise your website performance, please contact us.